1. Home

 For further information:

-Blood and urine screening for newborns enables the earliest detection possible of rare diseases, some of which may not yet be apparent at birth.
-These diseases must be treated rapidly to prevent serious or permanent consequences which in some cases pose a threat to the child’s life.
-Early treatment helps improve the health and quality of life of the majority of children affected.
+Blood screening in newborns is done to detect certain rare diseases as early as possible, some of which are not yet apparent at birth.
+These diseases must be treated quickly to prevent serious or permanent consequences which, in some cases, can be life threatening.
+Early treatment will help improve the health and quality of life of most children.

 For further information: